 Trying to enroll in a major medical plan after Open Enrollment (Nov 1-Dec 15 each year) requires a qualifying life event to trigger a Special Enrollment Period.
-There are several life changes that can qualify you for a Special Enrollment Period and they revolve around: changes in household size, changes in residences, and loss of coverage, and becoming eligible for QSEHRA or ICHRA reimbursements.
+There are several life changes that can qualify you for a Special Enrollment Period and they revolve around: changes in household size, changes in residences, loss of coverage, and becoming eligible for QSEHRA or ICHRA reimbursements.

 Changes in household